mkrupczak3/CS4504-PROJ/README.md

 ## Description

 Enclosed in this repository is the code and the project documents we will be using for this project.
+See project specification [part 1](./doc/Project-Specification-Part1.pdf) and [part 2](./doc/Project-Specification-Part2.pdf) for details

 ## Operation Guide